JacobAngel87/API_Practice/README.md

 I consolidated a bunch of code in the `Apirequester` class.
 The GET method was combind with the POST method, because they did exactly the same thing.
 All methods for interacting with the API are inside the `ApiRequester` class.

-A new Interface was created: `MemeVolleyCallback`
+I edited the VolleyCallBack to use generics so it could handle multiple datatypes.

 I created a method to get a JSONArray of Memes from the API.
-This does exactly what `getMemesFromAPI()` in the `MainActivity` does, but it makes more sense for both API requests to be handeled the same way.
+This does exactly what `getMemesFromAPI()` in the `MainActivity` does, but it makes more sense for both API requests to be handled the same way.
 The return should be passed to `makeMemes()` in the `MainActivity`.
 To get the JSONArray of available memes run this code.:
 ```java
 apiRequester.getMemeList(new MemeVolleyCallback(){
     @Override